privacyidea/privacyidea/doc/application_plugins/index.rst

 OTRS
 ----

 There are two plugins for OTRS.
-For OTRS version 4.0 and higher user *privacyIDEA-4_0.pm*.
+For OTRS version 4.0 and higher use *privacyIDEA-4_0.pm*.

 This perl module needs to be installed to the directory ``Kernel/System/Auth``.